-This historical arc seems comprehensible enough - corporal punishment to prisons; brutal medieval mutilation makes way for more sanitary executions, makes way for forced labor in prisons, which in turn makes way for the penitentiary, where modern criminals are 'reformed.'
+forced labor in prisons, which in turn makes way for the modern penitentiary, where criminals are 'reformed.'
 But the reality is hardly so simple.
-Rather than a progress from brutality to enlightenment, Western criminal sanctions have simply expressed and highly idiosyncratic new cultural understandings of what is and what isn't 'cruel and unusual punishment.'
+Rather than a progress from brutality to enlightenment, Western criminal sanctions have simply expressed new and highly idiosyncratic cultural understandings of what is and what isn't 'cruel and unusual punishment.'

-abandoned America public corporal punishment for the penitentiary and reforming the convict by properly directing his soul.
-But that guiding was done by stunningly brutal means reminiscent of Abu Ghraib than a place of worship.
+America abandoned public corporal punishment for the penitentiary and reforming the convict by properly directing his soul.
+But that guiding was done by stunningly brutal means more reminiscent of Abu Ghraib than a place of worship.
 Through the mid nineteenth century, prisoners were flogged relentlessly, gagged and stuffed into small lockers where they couldn't kneel or lie down, and had their faces flooded with freezing water.
 What seems to have been the most deadly of all treatments was forcing prisoners into extended periods of total isolation with enforced silence.
-75 All of his was somehow seen as more humane than previous, unenlightened methods punishment such as placing people in stocks to be pelted by fruit.
+All of this was somehow seen as more humane than previous, unenlightened methods of punishment such as placing people in stocks to be pelted by fruit.

-The same erroneous conflation of cultural convention enlightened progress can be seen in colonial rule in British India. the British When East India Company the took over responsibility administering for Shariah law in the areas of India it controlled in the late 1700's, British officials were exasperated and shocked.
-They were primarily frustrated at how hard it was to criminals under execute the They considered it a Shariah. "barbarous construction" that the family of someone who had been murdered could accept compensation money from the murderer instead of insisting on his execution.
+The same erroneous conflation of cultural convention with enlightened progress can be seen in British colonial rule in India.
+When the British East India Company took over the responsibility for administering Shariah law in the areas of India it controlled in the late 1700's, British officials were exasperated and shocked.
+They were primarily frustrated at how hard it was to execute criminals under the Shariah.
+They considered it a "barbarous construction" that the family of someone who had been murdered could accept compensation money from the murderer instead of insisting on his execution.
 British officials couldn't help seeing this as some sort of pay off.

 But what truly morally shocked British officials was the use of amputation as a punishment, and they eventually outlawed it in 1834.
-Hence we find the bizarre confusion expressed by one British woman over how a local Sikh ruler who rarely had criminals executed but instead punished them with amputation was somehow considered cruel by his subjects (the amputation the British were referring to was mainly not hand cutting but rather an Indian punishment of cutting off the nose the ta 'zīr most severe as punishment; ironically the Mughal Emperor Aurangzeb [d.
-1707] had banned this as alien to Shariah).
-76 British fetishization of corporal punishment alongside a cavalier attitude towards its capital elder sibling is beautifully captured in the ironic title of J. Fisch's book on colonial law in India, Cheap Lives and Dear Limbs.
+Hence we find the bizarre confusion expressed by one British woman over how a local Sikh ruler who rarely had criminals executed but instead punished them with amputation was somehow not considered cruel by his subjects (the amputation the British were referring to was mainly not hand cutting but rather an Indian punishment of cutting off the nose as the most severe ta zīr punishment; ironically the Mughal Emperor Aurangzeb [d.
+1707] had banned this as alien to the Shariah).
+British fetishization of corporal punishment alongside a cavalier attitude towards its capital elder sibling is beautifully captured in the ironic title of J. Fisch's book on colonial law in India, Cheap Lives and Dear Limbs.